learningequality/kolibri-docs/docs/access.rst

   * You can check the IP (**Server URL**) of the device where Kolibri is running by going to **Info** tab in the **Device** dashboard.

     .. figure:: img/device-info.png
-      :alt: Find the IP/Server URL in the Device > Info tab.
+      :alt: Open the Device page and navigate to the Info tab to find the IP (Server URL) for your device.

       Find the IP/Server URL in the Device > Info tab.